cindywxw/movie_rating/README.md

 ===================================================================================
 # STEP 6:

-Load the 'movie_metadata.csv' file in RStudio, and perform EDA and LASSO regression
+Load the 'movie_metadata.csv' file in RStudio, and perform regression and prediction.

 $ > run the RStudio